Care Leavers Bursary

 The Care Leavers’ Bursary is not means-tested and therefore once a student has been assessed as eligible, they will not need to re—apply in future years.

-To apply for this bursary, students should complete an application form which will be available on this webpage at the beginning of the Autumn term.
-Students should complete the form by the last day of the summer term of the 2021/22 academic year to be considered for the Care Leavers’ Bursary.
-Full terms and conditions can be found here.
-For help with the application form, please contact Careleavers@lboro.ac.uk.
+To apply for this bursary, students should complete an application form which will be available on the webpage at the beginning of the Autumn term.
+Students should complete the form by the last day of the summer term of the 2022/23 academic year to be considered for the Care Leavers’ Bursary.
+You can read the full Loughborough University Bursary terms and conditions for more information.
+For help with the application form, please email us.

 In addition to the Care Leavers’ Bursary, care leavers are usually considered as independent students for the purpose of student finance and are often therefore eligible for the highest levels of financial support.
 Further information about undergraduate student funding can be found on the Student Advice and Support Service webpages.